core-wg/resource-directory/draft-ietf-core-resource-directory.md

 and the potential for conflict with commonly used link attributes (For example, `if` could be used as a parameter for conditional registration if it were not to be used in lookup or attributes, but would make a bad parameter for lookup, because a resource lookup with an `if` query parameter could ambiguously filter by the registered endpoint property or the {{RFC6690}} link attribute).
 It is expected that the registry will receive between 5 and 50 registrations in total over the next years.

+## Endpoint Type Parameter Registry {#et-registry}

+The Endpoint Type parameter is described as follows:

+An endpoint registering at an RD can describe itself with endpoint types, similar to how resources are described with Resource Types in {{RFC6690}}.
+An endpoint type is expressed as a string, which can be either a URI or one of the values defined in the Endpoint Type subregistry; it SHOULD be shorter than 63 bytes.
+Endpoint types can be passed in the `et` query parameter as part of extra-attrs at the Registration step, are shown on endpoint lookups using the `et` target attribute, and can be filtered for using `et` as a search criterion in resource and endpoint lookup.
+Multiple endpoint types are given as separate query parameters or link attributes.

+Note that Endpoint Type differs from Resource Type in that it uses multiple attributes rather than space separated values.
+As a result, Resource Directory implementations automatically support correct filtering in the lookup interfaces from the rules for unknown endpoint attributes.

+This specification establishes a new sub-registry under "CoRE Parameters" called "Endpoint Type".
+The registry properties (required policy, requirements, template) are identical to those of the Resource Type parameters in {{RFC6690}}.
+The registry is initially empty.

 # Examples {#examples}